aleixpinardell/codestyle-swift/README.md

 ## 4. Classes and Structures

-### 4.1 Which one to use?

-Remember, structs have [value semantics](https://developer.apple.com/library/mac/documentation/Swift/Conceptual/Swift_Programming_Language/ClassesAndStructures.html#//apple_ref/doc/uid/TP40014097-CH13-XID_144).
-Use structs for things that do not have an identity.
-An array that contains [a, b, c] is really the same as another array that contains [a, b, c] and they are completely interchangeable.
-It doesn't matter whether you use the first array or the second, because they represent the exact same thing.
-That's why arrays are structs.

-Classes have [reference semantics](https://developer.apple.com/library/mac/documentation/Swift/Conceptual/Swift_Programming_Language/ClassesAndStructures.html#//apple_ref/doc/uid/TP40014097-CH13-XID_145).
-Use classes for things that do have an identity or a specific life cycle.
-You would model a person as a class because two person objects are two different things.
-Just because two people have the same name and birthdate, doesn't mean they are the same person.
-But the person's birthdate would be a struct because a date of 3 March 1950 is the same as any other date object for 3 March 1950.
-The date itself doesn't have an identity.

-Sometimes, things should be structs but need to conform to `AnyObject` or are historically modeled as classes already (`NSDate`, `NSSet`).
-Try to follow these guidelines as closely as possible.

-### 4.2 Prefer structs over classes
+### 4.1 Prefer structs over classes

 Unless you require functionality that can only be provided by a class (like identity or deinitializers), implement a struct instead.
+Structs are copy-on-write, this means if you have readonly structs it does not cost anything.

 Note that inheritance is (by itself) usually _not_ a good reason to use classes, because polymorphism can be provided by protocols, and implementation reuse can be provided through composition.